 7. North Brother Island

 After the hospital closed, the city tried using the buildings for veterans’ housing, then a rehab center.
 Nothing stuck.
-By 1964, everyone left for good.
+By 1964, everyone had left for good.

 The city keeps it closed to protect both people from injury and birds from disturbance.
 Sometimes abandonment creates something worth preserving, even if getting there could kill you.